Retirement Retirement Planning

 fizkes/Adobe business woman relaxing at work

 Saving $50,000 to your 401(k) is cause for celebration.
-Before you do anything else, give yourself permission to smile — this is a major accomplishment that will have long-term rewards toward your financial health, and you deserve to be proud of your achievement.
+Before you do anything else, give yourself permission to smile — this is a major accomplishment that will have long-term rewards toward your financial fitness, and you deserve to be proud of your achievement.

 Want to learn how to build wealth like the 1%?
 Sign up for Worthy to get ideas and advice delivered to your inbox.